acmdas/das_fieldstones/morefieldstones2019.md

 &ldquo;&ldquo;I want to go to the wedding, but I&rdquo;m not willing to cancel my meeting.&rdquo; That&rsquo;s not a problem.
 That&rsquo;s an unavoidable conflict.
 If you need to violate a law of physics to get out of a situation, it&rsquo;s not a problem.
 But you&rdquo;ve already given up turning it into a problem, so it doesn&rsquo;t pay to pretend it&rsquo;s solvable.

-&ldquo;Once we can walk away from unsolvable situations that pretend to be problems, we can focus our energy on the real problems in front of us.&rdquo;&mdash;<a href="https://seths.blog/2019/01/problems-and-boundaries/" rel="noopener" target="_blank">Seth Godin</a>
+&ldquo;Once we can walk away from unsolvable situations that pretend to be problems, we can focus our energy on the real problems in front of us.&rdquo;&mdash;[Seth Godin](https://seths.blog/2019/01/problems-and-boundaries/)

 ## Joining Forces
 Wed, 23 Jan 2019